Hiring Practices: Everything You Need to Know

 A good interviewer will go deep to assess the quality and thought processes in the stories told by the candidate.
 Structured interviews can be good even for jobs that are unstructured themselves.

-Structured interviews cause both candidates and interviewers to have a better experience and are perceived to be the most fair.
+Structured interviews cause both candidates and interviewers to have a better experience and are perceived to be the fairest.

 There are just a couple companies that do structured interviews since they are hard to create.
 They have to be written, tested, and the interviewees have to be sure to stay with the process.
 Then they have to be constantly changed to prevent candidates from comparing notes and coming prepared with all the answers.